awesomephant/blog/posts/2020-03-03-zoom-zoom-zoom.md

 > Cool feature alert!
 Attendee Attention Tracking in Zoom can help you monitor your students’ attention to your shared presentation.
 Whether it’s a video, a powerpoint, or your desktop, if Zoom is not the app in focus on a student’s computer you will see a clock indicator next to their name in the Participant box […] It may also be helpful to let your students know that you will be grading this metric.
 In the virtual classroom, anything you can do as educators to facilitate engagement and attention will translate to continued success in the classroom.[^4]

-Again, this information only flows upward, toward the administration (and in semi-anonymised form to Zoom and its advertising partners [^5].
-Attendees (remember when we were students) are seen, but can’t themselves see beyond whatever material the organisation has made available.
+Again, this information only flows upward, toward the administration (and in semi-anonymised form to Zoom and its advertising partners.[^5] Attendees (remember when we were students) are seen, but can’t themselves see beyond whatever material the organisation has made available.

 {% include "fig.liquid", src: "/assets/US08913103-20141216-D00000.png", caption: "Google, 2012: *Method and apparatus for focus-of-attention control* (Patent Drawing)", alt: "Complex flow diagram", source: "[patents.google.com/patent/US8913103B1](https://patents.google.com/patent/US8913103B1)"%}